I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 May Lack Cushioning for Long Runs

-So far I’ve only run up to 10km (6 miles) in my Allbirds running shoes, and I’m not yet sure if they’d be shoes I’d want to wear for training for a half or full marathon.
+So far I’ve only run up to 12km (7.5 miles) in my Allbirds running shoes, and I’m not sure they’d be shoes I’d want to wear for training for a half or full marathon.

 The soles do feel quite firm to land on, so if you prefer a very soft, cushioned, bouncy sole, these might not be the shoes for you.

-Also, they are not a stability shoe, so if you need extra support for your feet that roll in or out, these don’t provide that.
+Also, it’s not a stability shoe, so if you need extra support for your feet that roll in or out, these don’t provide that.

 Not Super Lightweight